Wildlife is very important to us. It’s why we’re here. Come & share it…

 Plants

-Yellow rattle, common eyebright, ox-eye daisy, tufted vetch, bush vetch, meadow vetchling, , bird’s-foot-trefoil, greater bird’s-foot-trefoil, yarrow, sneezewort ribwort plantain, greater plantain, tormentil, louswort, heath spotted-orchid, Northern marsh-orchid, common poppy, corn flower, blue bell, wood sorrel, pignut, primrose, flag iris, meadow sweet, common valerian, cuckoo flower, creeping buttercup, meadow buttercup, common sorrel, dandelion, foxglove, common figwort, ivy-leaved toadflax, germander speedwell, hedge bedstraw, heath bedstraw, Devil’s-bit scabious (more to come)
+Yellow rattle, common eyebright, ox-eye daisy, tufted vetch, bush vetch, meadow vetchling, bird’s-foot-trefoil, greater bird’s-foot-trefoil, yarrow, sneezewort ribwort plantain, greater plantain, tormentil, lousewort, heath spotted-orchid, northern marsh-orchid, common poppy, blue bell, wood sorrel, pignut, primrose, flag iris, meadow sweet, common valerian, cuckoo flower, creeping buttercup, meadow buttercup, common sorrel, dandelion, foxglove, common figwort, ivy-leaved toadflax, germander speedwell, hedge bedstraw, heath bedstraw, Devil’s-bit scabious, ragged-robin, water avens, (more to come)